Gaming ui design trends, WordPress themes and web design article illustration

 Onboarding Through Doing

 Modern games rarely include lengthy manuals.
 Instead, they teach through carefully designed tutorial levels that let players learn by doing.
+The first ten minutes of a well-designed game hand you a small, safe task, let you succeed at it, then quietly raise the stakes.
 Web applications can adopt similar approaches, guiding users through initial tasks rather than front-loading documentation.

 Implementing Gaming Patterns Thoughtfully

 Not every website needs to feel like a game.
-The goal isn't gamification for its own sake—it's learning from interfaces refined through millions of hours of user interaction.
-Apply these lessons selectively:
+The goal isn't gamification for its own sake.
+It's learning from interfaces refined through millions of hours of user interaction.
+Apply these lessons selectively: (Source: MDN Web Docs).

 The best game interfaces disappear into the experience.
-The best web interfaces should do the same—supporting user goals while providing satisfying, responsive interaction.
+The best web interfaces should do the same: supporting user goals while providing satisfying, responsive interaction.
+If you're interested in how other fields can spark creative breakthroughs, our post on finding design inspiration in emerging technologies takes this idea further.